Case of the Day – Friday, December 12, 2025

 Before negligence can be determined, the extent of the defendant’s duty to the injured has to be defined.
 That was the issue in this case.

-Alleging that the defendant breached a duty to sanitation worker Kert for letting a tree grow was “garbage in.”
+Alleging that the defendant breached a duty to sanitation worker Kert by letting a tree grow was “garbage in.”
 Unsurprisingly, Kert got “garbage out.”
 You’d think he would have known that’s how garbage works.

 Seymour v.
 Lakewood Hills Association, 927 S.W.2d 405 (Court of Appeals of Missouri, Eastern District, Third Division, 1996).
 Kert Seymour (whose spelling skills obviously landed him in his chosen occupation) was a sanitation worker.
 Kert was riding on the back of a garbage truck when his co-worker, who was backing the truck down a private residential street, hit a tree standing in the boulevard.
 Kert’s hand was crushed between the truck and the tree.